Vladinator/WoWCombatLogSplit/README.md

 A tool to split the `WoWCombatLog.txt` into smaller files.

+_The [tests](https://github.com/Vladinator/WoWCombatLogSplitTests) and [benchmarks](https://github.com/Vladinator/WoWCombatLogSplitBenchmarks) are in their own repositories._

 ## Options

 - `--file -file -f` the file path to `WoWCombatLog.txt` or any other combat log file.